 As of September 7, 2021, the library is open on a by-appointment basis*, and the Reader Services staff is in the building to assist with your questions.

 Here at our remote reference desk you will find a growing list of resources available digitally in a single, unified list.
-You can also find ways to contact the Reader Services staff if need additional assistance or cannot find what you are looking for her.
+You can also find ways to contact the Reader Services staff if you need additional assistance or cannot find what you are looking for here.